tilde-nlp/neasqc_wp6_qnlp_rc/README.md

 ```
 python dataset_vectoriser.py <path-to-your-csv-dataset> -e sentence
 ```
 This will produce a new CSV file identical to your dataset but with an additional column 'sentence_embedding' containing the embeddings for each sentence.
 This file will be saved to the same directory in which your dataset lives.
-You want to do this both for your train and test datasets.

-**NOTE: the datasets that we used can be found [here](https://github.com/tilde-nlp/neasqc_wp6_qnlp/tree/v2-classical-nlp-models/neasqc_wp61/data/datasets).
-Please note that to use these yourself you will have to add the 'class' and 'sentence' column headers and convert the format to csv.
-This is very easy to do with the pandas Python library**

-#### Datasets (cross-validation version)

-If you wish to use our cross-validation version of the Alpha 3 model, simply ensure that your dataset (containing the training and validation data) has an additional column:
-* 'split' - this column contains numbers that indicate the split to which the sentence belongs to.
-For K-fold cross-validation, these numbers should be in the range [0, K-1]

-Adding this column is simple using the <code>pandas</code> Python library.
-Make sure you choose an appropriate number of splits based on the size of your dataset.

-Once this column is present you can run the [dataset_vectoriser.py](/neasqc_wp61/data/data_processing/dataset_vectoriser.py) script as per above.

-Your test dataset file does not require this 'split' column, only the 3 columns indicated in the previous section.

-#### Running the model
+##### Command line arguments
 The model has a number of parameters that must be specified through flags in the command line.
 These are:

-* -s : an integer seed for result replication.
+* `-s` : an integer seed for result replication.
-* -i : the number of iterations (epochs) for the training of the model.
+* `-i` : the number of iterations (epochs) for the training of the model.
-* -r : the number of runs of the model (each run will be initialised with a different seed determined by the -s parameter).
+* `-r` : the number of runs of the model (each run will be initialised with a different seed determined by the -s parameter).
-* -u : the number of qubits of the fully-connected quantum circuit
+* `-u` : the number of qubits of the fully-connected quantum circuit
-* -d : q_delta, i.e. the initial spread of the quantum parameters (we recommend setting this to 0.01 initially).
+* `-d` : q_delta, i.e. the initial spread of the quantum parameters (we recommend setting this to 0.01 initially).
-* -p : the <code>PyTorch</code> optimiser of choice.
+* `-p` : the <code>PyTorch</code> optimiser of choice.
-* -b : the batch size.
+* `-b` : the batch size.
-* -l: the learning rate for the optimiser.
+* `-l`: the learning rate for the optimiser.
-* -w : the weight decay (this can be set to 0).
+* `-w` : the weight decay (this can be set to 0).
-* -z : the step size for the learning rate scheduler.
+* `-z` : the step size for the learning rate scheduler.
-* -g : the gamma for the learning rate scheduler.
+* `-g` : the gamma for the learning rate scheduler.
-* -o : path for the output file.
+* `-o` : path for the output file.

-Additionally, only for the standard version, we have:
+#### Standard usage
+The **standard** usage can be found in `alpha_3_multiclass_tests`.
+The trainer file is `alpha_3_multiclass_trainer_tests.py` and the pipeline is `use_alpha_3_multiclass_tests.py`.

+##### Additional command line arguments for standard usage
-* -t : the path to the training dataset.
+* `-t` : the path to the training dataset.
-* -v : the path to the test dataset.
+* `-v` : the path to the test dataset.

-And, instead, for the cross-validation version we have:

-* -f : path to the dataset containing the training and validation data with the split information as detailed before.
-* -v : path to the test dataset.

-Below we give an example on how to run both these versions from the command line.
-Make sure your Python environment is active and that you run this from the the *neasqc_wp61* directory where the `6_Classify_With_Quantum_Model.sh` is located.

-**Standard Version**
+##### Standard example
+1. From the root of the directory, navigate to `neasqc_wp61` by using: <pre><code>cd neasqc_wp61</code></pre>
+2. Use the following command:
 ```
 bash 6_Classify_With_Quantum_Model.sh -m alpha_3_multiclass_tests -t <path to train data>  -v <path to test data> -p Adam -s 42 -r 1 -i 10 -u 4 -d 0.01 -b 2048 -l 0.002 -w 0 -z 150 -g 1 -o ./benchmarking/results/raw/
 ```

-**Cross-Validation Version**
+#### Cross-validation usage
+In the k-fold validation use, input sentences are labelled with their corresponding split.
+For each split S, the the training dataset will be all other splits and the given split S will be used as validation.
+The k-fold usage can be found in `alpha_3_multiclass`.
+The trainer file is `alpha_3_multiclass_trainer.py` and the pipeline file is `use_alpha_3_multiclass.py`.

+##### Dataset formatting for cross-validation
+This assumes the dataset is formatted as per standard Alpha3 format and with one additional column: `split`.
+The 'split' column contains numbers that indicate the split to which the sentence belongs to.
+For K-fold cross-validation, these numbers should be in the range [0, K-1].
+Once this column is present you can run the `dataset_vectoriser.py` script as per above.

+##### Additional command line arguments for cross-validation usage
+* `-f` : path to the dataset containing the training and validation data with the split information as detailed before.
+* `-v` : path to the test dataset.

+##### Cross-validation example
+1. From the root of the directory, navigate to `neasqc_wp61` by using: <pre><code>cd neasqc_wp61</code></pre>
+2. Use the following command:
 ```
-bash 6_Classify_With_Quantum_Model.sh -m alpha_3_multiclass_tests -f <path to split train and validation data>  -v <path to test data> -p Adam -s 42 -r 1 -i 10 -u 4 -d 0.01 -b 2048 -l 0.002 -w 0 -z 150 -g 1 -o ./benchmarking/results/raw/
+bash 6_Classify_With_Quantum_Model.sh -m alpha_3_multiclass -f <path to split train and validation data>  -v <path to test data> -p Adam -s 42 -r 1 -i 10 -u 4 -d 0.01 -b 2048 -l 0.002 -w 0 -z 150 -g 1 -o ./benchmarking/results/raw/
 ```

 ### Beta 2